 Ovarian cyst treatment

-Less common causes of simultaneous hip and groin pain include:
+Other causes of simultaneous hip and groin pain include:

-- if you had a recent injury
+- Did you have a recent injury?

-- what makes the pain better or worse, especially is specific movements increase the pain
+- What makes the pain better or worse?

 Tests for groin and hip pain

 At the appointment with your doctor, they will probably:

 - feel your abdomen, leg, or hip to determine the exact location of your pain